yannikkellerde/Rainbow/README.md

 # Rainbow 🌈

+## Purpose of Fork
+The purpose of this fork is to make Rainbow DQN work for two player games and graph neural networks.
+It is specifically tuned for my usecase (playing hex) and not easily transferable to other usecases.

+## Original README...

 *An variant of Rainbow DQN which reaches a median HNS of 205.7 after only 10M frames (the original Rainbow from Hessel et al. 2017 reached 231.0 using 20x more data).* See the [paper](https://arxiv.org/abs/2111.10247) for more details.
 This was developed as part of an undergraduate university course on scientific research and writing.
 A selection of videos is available [here](https://drive.google.com/drive/folders/1bNRyHcDYxSbww1aGskhqoMA2OurJXtOU).

 ### Key Changes and Results